 What qualifies you to help me with my parenting struggles?

 I have 10 years of professional experience counseling parents and families.
-I’m also a parent of three teenagers, and learned along the way and through classes what they needed and how to be effective with them.
+I’m also a parent of three young adults, and learned along the way and through classes what they needed and how to be effective with them.
 I also worked as a parent volunteer for seven years in my children’s pre-school which focused on developmental play.
 This time was not only a time about learning how to parent, but more so, about learning about myself as an individual and parent.
 Through these experiences, along with my education and training as a Marriage and Family Therapist, I have a strong foundation to help you raise a healthy, happy family.

 Won’t it make me feel worse if I talk about my struggles?